Stop Value Leakage In Outsourced Call Center Contracts

 - Non-performance in the use of emerging technologies

 - Failure to meet goals through the non-compliance of regulatory activities

 - Non-performance because of industry or regulatory changes that render contacts unworkable

 - Failure to fully leverage a service provider’s talents

-You can also lose value from an outsourced call center contract when providers transfer key resources to new opportunities outside your organization, as well as when organizational issues prevent effective communications.
+You can also lose value from a call center contract when providers transfer key resources to new opportunities outside your organization, as well as when organizational issues prevent effective communications.

 Factors Affecting Value Leakage

 Many factors can cause value leakage.
 Needless to say, the factors affecting leakage from your contract depend on your specific situation.
 Since everyone’s situation is different, you’ll have to determine the key one’s that affect you.